AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Experiments

-We finally study the transferability of MAS reasoning to \textbf{Multimodal LLMs (MLLMs)}.
-Specifically, we distill from Qwen2.5-VL-32B-Instruct into the smaller Qwen2.5-VL-3B-Instruct~\citep{bai2025qwen2}. \Cref{fig:vlm_exp} shows that MAS distillation remains effective for MLLMs, despite being trained solely on text-only reasoning datasets.
+\textbf{Distillation to Multimodal LLMs (MLLMs).} We perform distillation from Qwen2.5-VL-32B-Instruct into the smaller 3B version~\citep{bai2025qwen2}. \Cref{fig:vlm_exp} shows that MAS distillation remains effective for MLLMs, despite being trained on text-only reasoning datasets.
 Across both benchmarks, PAD consistently achieves the strongest or near-strongest performance, indicating that distilling process-level reasoning signals generalizes better than RSFT and DA.
 Notably, the absolute gains are modest compared to text-only settings, which is expected since the model is not explicitly trained on MLLM reasoning.
-Nevertheless, it suggest that MAS distillation primarily enhances the model’s internal reasoning competence, which can be reused by MLLMs.
 These results indicate that \method captures model-agnostic reasoning patterns that are transferable beyond the training modality.

+\textbf{Generalization across Multi-Agent Protocols.} \method is designed to be algorithm-agnostic, as it distills reasoning dynamics from multi-agent interactions rather than relying on a specific coordination mechanism.
+To validate this property, we extend beyond the standard debate setting and evaluate two additional MAS paradigms: Self-Consistency \citep{wang2022self} and AgentVerse \citep{chen2023agentverse}.
+We distill from Qwen3-32B to Qwen3-8B using GSM8K as the training dataset, and evaluate on both GSM8K and MedMCQA.
+As shown in \Cref{tab:mas_generalization}, \method consistently improves student performance across all MAS variants and distillation strategies, showing that our approach captures transferable reasoning patterns at the level of interaction dynamics, rather than overfitting to a particular multi-agent algorithm.

+\textbf{Heterogeneous Settings.} Finally, we study a more challenging \emph{heterogeneous} setting, where agents are instantiated from \textit{different} model families rather than a homogeneous backbone. \Cref{tab:heterogeneous_results} shows that \method consistently improves performance over the single-agent baseline, demonstrating strong robustness to heterogeneous teacher compositions. confirming that \method generalizes well across different multi-agent configurations.
+More details are in Appendix~\ref{sec-app-hetero}.